 Applications are reviewed by disciplinary and interdisciplinary scientists and engineers and other professional graduate education experts.
 Reviewers are selected by Program Officers charged with oversight of the review process.
 Care is taken to ensure that reviewers have no conflicts of interest with the applicants.
 Applications are reviewed in broad areas of related disciplines based on the selection of a Major Field of Study (see Fields of Study in Appendix).
 Selection of a Major Field of Study determines the application deadline, the broad disciplinary expertise of the reviewers, and the discipline of the graduate degree program if awarded a Fellowship.
 Applicants are advised to select the Major Field of Study in the GRFP Module (see Fields of Study in Appendix) that is most closely aligned with the proposed graduate program of study and research plan.
 Applicants who select “Other” must provide additional information describing their studies.

 Each application will be reviewed independently in accordance with the NSF Merit Review Criteria using all available information in the completed application.
 In considering applications, reviewers are instructed to address the two Merit Review Criteria as approved by the National Science Board - Intellectual Merit and Broader Impacts (NSF Proposal and Award Policies and Procedures Guide (PAPPG)).
-Applicants must include separate statements on Intellectual Merit and Broader Impacts in their written statements in order to provide reviewers with the information necessary to evaluate the application with respect to both Criteria as detailed below.
-Applicants should include headings for Intellectual Merit and Broader Impacts in their statements.
+Applicants must include separate sections on Intellectual Merit and Broader Impacts in each of their written statements in order to provide reviewers with the information necessary to evaluate the application with respect to both Criteria as detailed below.
+Separate sections under separate headings for Intellectual Merit and Broader Impacts must be included in both Personal and Research Plan statements.

 The following description of the Merit Review Criteria is provided in Chapter III of the NSF Proposal and Award Policies and Procedures Guide (PAPPG):